thanpolas/toddmotto.github.io/_posts/2014-01-19-avoiding-anonymous-javascript-functions.md

 ### Passing parameters

-You may have noticed that I haven't passed in any parameters, this is because the was `addEventListener` was added to JavaScript was _nearly_ done well, but missed a vital piece of functionality.
+You may have noticed that I haven't passed in any parameters to any of the above code examples, this is because the was `addEventListener` was added to JavaScript was _nearly_ done well, but missed a vital piece of functionality, so we need to look closer and understand what's happening.
 You might think you can do this:

 {% highlight javascript %}
 element.addEventListener('click', toggleMenu(param1, param2), false);